How can urban tree planting support regeneration?

 Photo © Mike Whitley

-- The awareness raising exercises highlighted the existing, often negative, attitudes towards trees and woodlands in urban areas.
-Particular resistance was experienced from the business community, citing a fear that tree cover would exacerbate existing crime and anti social behaviour issues.
+- Promotional activities revealed existing, negative attitudes towards trees and woodlands in urban areas – the business community expressed a fear that tree cover would exacerbate existing crime and antisocial behaviour

 Funders and partners